EMBA – the International Dual Degree Program

-Upon successful completion of all examinations, you will receive a Master of Business Administration degree (MBA) from the University of Rochester.
-In addition, you will be awarded an Executive Master of Business Administration degree (EMBA) from the University of Bern if you write a Master thesis (CHF 3,000).
-These degrees equip you for both international and national careers in all kind of industries.
+After successfully completing the program, you will receive a Master of Business Administration degree (MBA) from the University of Rochester and an Executive Master of Business Administration degree (EMBA) from the University of Bern.
+These degrees equip you for both national and international careers in all kind of industries.

 To gain more flexibility, also for your employer, you can divide your educational journey into three parts over five years: two Diplomas of Advanced Studies (DAS in Finance or DAS in General Management) and a subsequent Rochester residency.

 After graduation, you can choose to become a member of different alumni/ae associations: the Rochester-Bern Leaders Circle, the Alumni UniBE, and the Simon Business School alumni/ae community.
 Benefit from exchanges between classes and institutions both in Switzerland and internationally.

 In the Financial Accounting course, we discuss the different types of financial information that stock market companies prepare.
 Financial Accounting creates transparency in financial markets and helps capital providers make good decisions when allocating funds.
 After the course, you will understand the different financial statements (balance sheets, income statements and cash flow statements) that a company publishes externally.
 You will also understand how estimates impact the financial information that companies publish externally.

 This course provides the conceptual framework necessary to help managers decide what investment decisions make best sense.
 We start with investment projects, such as replacing machines, launching new products, or building new factories, and end with the exciting topic of computing the value of companies and negotiating agreements about the acquisition and sale of companies.